 This is where it is easy to get a feeling for Sicily’s three millennia of history.
 Phoenicians, Greeks, Romans, Vandals, Arabs, Normans and more have settled here and Ortygia is peppered with reminders of their presence.
 The 18th-century Duomo is perhaps even more magnificent for the fact its baroque façade is built upon the massive pillars of the original Greek temple.

 Wandering the streets and getting lost is the order of the day in Ortygia, as well as the food.
 Osteria Mariano and Syraka restaurant are two recommendations.
 The daily market (near the Temple of Apollo) is wonderful for photography and picnic supplies.

-The Neapolis of Syracuse
+5. The ancient Neapolis of Syracuse

 This is an impressive archaeological park that is a pleasure to explore over the course of half a day.
 The nearby museum is stuffed with relics from around Sicily.
 If the Roman arena doesn’t blow your mind, then the hillside Greek theatre certainly will.
 The quarry of paradise is lush and fragrant with orange blossom, while the mysterious Ear of Dionysius is full of Italian school children yahooing.

 It is easy to catch a bus (no.2) from Ortygia to the Neapolis of Syracuse.
 We caught this from the bus stop just across the bridge on mainland Syracuse.
 It was very well organised, only costs a couple of euros and the small electric bus does a circuit that takes visitors to the Neapolis and back to Ortygia.

 6. The exquisite Baroque Cities of eastern Sicily